complete-ts/complete/packages/complete-lint/website-root.md

 - [`@prettier/plugin-xml`](https://github.com/prettier/plugin-xml) - Allows Prettier to format XML files, which are common in some kinds of projects.
 - [`@types/node`](https://www.npmjs.com/package/@types/node) - The types for the Node.js runtime.
 This is included since it is expected that you will be linting your project with a TypeScript script.
-- [`complete-node`](/complete-node) - A library that allows you to easily create a linting script to run several tools at once.
 - [`complete-tsconfig`](/complete-tsconfig) - A collection of TypeScript configuration files that allow for maximum safety.
 - [`cspell`](https://github.com/streetsidesoftware/cspell) - A spell checker for code that is intended to be paired with the [Code Spell Checker VSCode extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
 Even though this does not have to do with ESLint or Prettier, this is included in the meta-package because most projects should be linting for misspelled words.
 - [`cspell-check-unused-words`](https://github.com/Zamiell/cspell-check-unused-words) - A helpful script that can detect unused words inside your CSpell configuration, allowing you to clean up unnecessary entries.